closemarketing/firmafy/readme.txt

 **Firmafy use examples:**

 Does you client need to sign a direct debit document?
-You can create a direct debit template with Firmafy and getting it signed automatically in your Wordpress, without doing anything.
+You can create a direct debit template with Firmafy and getting it signed automatically in your WordPress, without doing anything.

 Do you sell an expensive product like machinery or houses?
 Would you like to close that sale with a signed contract?
 Your client only has to complete a data form in your website and the contract signature will starts inmediatly.